julien-duponchelle/scrapy-elasticsearch/README.rst

    ELASTICSEARCH_INDEX - elastic search index
    ELASTICSEARCH_INDEX_DATE_FORMAT - the format for date suffix for the index, see python datetime.strftime for format.
 Default is no date suffix.
    ELASTICSEARCH_TYPE - elastic search type
-   ELASTICSEARCH_UNIQ_KEY - optional field, unique key in string (must be a field declared in model, see items.py) ELASTICSEARCH_BUFFER_LENGTH - optional field, number of items to be processed during each bulk insertion to Elasticsearch.
+   ELASTICSEARCH_UNIQ_KEY - optional field, unique key in string (must be a field or a list declared in model, see items.py) ELASTICSEARCH_BUFFER_LENGTH - optional field, number of items to be processed during each bulk insertion to Elasticsearch.
 Default size is 500.
    ELASTICSEARCH_AUTH  - optional field, set to 'NTLM' to use NTLM authentification ELASTICSEARCH_USERNAME - optional field, set to 'DOMAIN\username', only used with NLTM authentification